 Lobbyist’s Employer/Client.
 A person does not have to register if the person’s ONLY activity to influence official action is to compensate or reimburse someone else to lobby on the person’s behalf.

 Lobby registrations and lobby activity reports are required to be filed electronically unless the lobby registrant is eligible to claim an exemption.
-Please check the Texas Ethics Commission’s website at http://www.ethics.state.tx.us for information about the Ethics Commission’s electronic filing software and for information about exemption from the electronic filing requirement.
+Please check the Texas Ethics Commission’s website at available on our website at https://www.ethics.state.tx.us for information about the Ethics Commission’s electronic filing software and for information about exemption from the electronic filing requirement.

 A lobby registrant who qualifies to file on paper uses Form REG for lobby registration.
 A lobby registrant who files on paper must also submit the confidential social security information form (Form SSN) to the Texas Ethics Commission in compliance with the Tex Code Sec.
 231.302(c)(1).
 This form is included as part of the software for registrants filing electronically.

 The annual lobby registration fee is $750 for all registrants except organizations exempt from federal taxes under the IRS Code, 26 U.S.C. § 501(c)(3), 501(c)(4), or 501(c)(6) and lobbyists who represent only such organizations.
 The annual fee for those registrants is $150.
 The fee is not prorated for lobbyists who are registered for only a portion of the year.

 You must file a registration no later than five days after the date you or your employee makes the communication that requires you to register.
 Gov’t Code § 305.005(e).
 Registration is for a particular calendar year and expires at midnight on December 31 of that year.
 Even if you do not register until November or December, your registration expires on December 31 of that year.
 If you are currently registered and it is likely that you will need to register as a lobbyist for the next calendar year, you may submit a new registration in December to avoid a lapse in your lobby registration.